openxpki/openxpki/doc/quickstart.rst

 Some people reported that a2enmod is not available on their system, in this case try to install the apache2.2-common package.

-*Ubuntu*: The provided CGI.pm does not support para_multi, either install a recent version from CPAN or manually grab an install the package from our package server!
+*Ubuntu only*: Some of the provided perl packages are too old, you need to install recent versions from our package server by hand!
+The packages signatures are not working on ubuntu, so you need to confirm that you want to install the "untrusted packages".

+    aptitude install libcgi-perl libmodule-load-perl

 Now install the OpenXPKI core package and the translation package::

     aptitude install libopenxpki-perl openxpki-i18n

-*Note: It looks like we solved this for debian but the ubuntu signatures are still "broken" and installing on ubuntu causes a "gpg error".
-We are still working on this issue (see #181).*

 You should now restart the apache server to activate the new config::